bakdata/python-keycloak-oauth/README.md

 ## Development

-If you want to contribute to this project, you can simply clone the repository and run `poetry install`.
+If you want to contribute to this project, you can simply clone the repository and run `poetry install --all-extras`.

 Please also run `pre-commit install` for linting and enforcing a consistent code style.